Vector Search

 The `.bypass_vector_index()` method forces LanceDB to perform an exhaustive search through all vectors instead of using the approximate nearest neighbor index, ensuring exact results but at the cost of slower performance.

-The outcome is a pandas DataFrame with the top 5 exact matches, guaranteeing 100% recall but taking longer to run.
+The output is a query result with the top 5 exact matches, guaranteeing 100% recall but taking longer to run.

 This approach is particularly useful when: